flutter-ml/google_ml_kit_flutter/README.md

 Add this plugin as dependency in your pubspec.yaml.

 - In your project-level build.gradle file, make sure to include Google's Maven repository in both your buildscript and allprojects sections(for all api's).
 - All API's except `Image Labeling`, `Face Detection` and `Barcode Scanning` use bundled models, hence others should work out of the box.
 - For Api's using unbundled models, configure your application to download the model to your device automatically from play store by adding the following to your app's `AndroidManifest.xml`

   ```xml
   <meta-data
           android:name="com.google.mlkit.vision.DEPENDENCIES"
           android:value="ica" />
       <!-- To use multiple models: android:value="ica,model2,model3" -->
   ```

+  Use these options:

   - **ica** - `Image Labeling`
   - **ocr** - `Barcode Scanning`
   - **face** -`Face Detection`

 #### 1. Create an InputImage

 From path: